-You can store the paste in glass jars (mason jars work well).
-The paste will keep for about 2 weeks when stored in the fridge (if you think it’ll take you longer than 2 weeks to use it all, keep whatever you won’t use in the freezer).
+You can store the paste in glass jars.
+Mason jars work well.
+The paste will keep for about 2 weeks when stored in the fridge.
+If you think it’ll take you longer than 2 weeks to use it, keep the leftovers in the freezer.
 When it starts to smell metallic, it’s no longer potent.

 Glucosamine and chondroitin sulfate are two powerful supplements to use when your dog has chronic arthritis.
-Glucosamine in particular has been shown to help with arthritis pain, and it may also help rebuild and strengthen cartilage that’s been damaged by chronic inflammation.
-Whole raw chicken feet are a great source of glucosamine/chondroitin sulfate (like I said, I prefer to provide nutrients in whole food form wherever possible, because they tend to be more bioavailable and better absorbed).
+In particular, glucosamine has been shown to help with arthritis pain, and it may also help rebuild and strengthen cartilage that’s been damaged by chronic inflammation.
+Whole raw chicken feet are a great source of glucosamine/chondroitin sulfate.
+Like I said, I prefer to provide nutrients in whole food form wherever possible, because they tend to be more bio-available and better absorbed.
 Green-lipped mussel also contains high amounts of glucosamine.
 If needed, you can also give your dog a high-quality canine glucosamine/chondroitin sulfate supplement.

-Sometimes when our senior girl, Cleo, overdid it a bit—especially when she was 17 or 18—she needed a little extra help to get back to her best.
-And one of my favorite ways to help ease her joints and help her bounce back fast was with essential oils.
+Sometimes when our senior girl, Cleo, overdid it—especially when she was 17 or 18—she needed help to get back to her best.
+One of my favorite ways to help ease her joints was with essential oils.
 I found Young Living’s Frankincense oil to be especially powerful for her.
-I would either put some in my hands and massage her with it, or I would drop it down her back (6-8 drops spread out down the length of her spine).
-The results were always amazing!
-I remember one evening when she was having some trouble getting up from her bed to go for a walk.
-I dropped the Frankincense down her spine, and within 30 seconds, she jumped up and ran to the door; when I opened it for her so we could go on our evening walk, she proceeded to jog (with no indication of stiffness or pain) down the street.
-She didn’t stop jogging (sometimes breaking into a full-out run) until we got back to the house.
-My husband was there and was shocked at what a difference it made.
-Powerful stuff, I’m telling you.
+I’d put some in my hands and massage her, or I’d drop it down her back, 6-8 drops spread out down her spine.
+The results were amazing!
+I remember one evening when she had trouble getting up to go for a walk.
+I dropped the Frankincense down her spine, and within 30 seconds, she ran to the door.
+When I opened it to go on our evening walk, she jogged down the street with no stiffness or pain.
+She didn’t stop jogging–sometimes breaking into a full-out run–until we got home.
+My husband was shocked at what a difference it made.
+Powerful stuff.

 So, there you have it: how to ease your dog’s arthritis easily, using natural methods that get to the root cause of the problem instead of just masking the symptoms.
 The more of these ideas you put into practice, the better off your dog will be.
 So, give them a try.
 Speaking from personal experience, I know how good it feels to see your senior dog full of energy, full of life, and free from pain and discomfort.